 - Digital Book World proposed that publishing focus on the content not the wrapper when producing work. "[F]an fiction has quite possibly become the biggest sleeper hit of the digital age.
 According to some estimates, around a third of all the content posted on Wattpad and Tumblr is created by fans.
 As a commercial proposition, fan fiction is embryonic, but I think publishers have a lot to learn from its speed and agility.
 Fan fiction stays close to its audience (indeed, creator and consumer are often indistinguishable), it centers on recognizable brands and it iterates quickly.
 And most importantly, it’s platform-neutral.
 The wrapper—whether this is a Tumblr post, Wattpad story or ebook—isn’t the end product; it’s a means of transmission."

-What examples have you seen of fan and creator interaction?
-Write about it on Fanlore!
+What do you think have been the key moments in the spread of fanworks?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.